• Art Magazine

 Nam June Paik's fragmented life reflects the political upheavals of the 20th century.
 As a child in Japanese-occupied Korea, he witnessed teachers forcing students to "repent" if they spoke their native language.

-As a "citizen of Korea, a minority nation in a minority continent," Paik described himself as a "necessarily cynical observer" who learned three Western and three Eastern languages during "18 years of wandering from Hong Kong via Cairo to Reykjavik ."
-This border-crossing existence made him "particularly sensitive to the East-West problem ."
-After fleeing during the Korean War, he lived abroad for more than three decades, describing his daily life as a "communication problem."
+As a “citizen of Korea, a minority nation on a minority continent,” Paik described himself as a “necessarily cynical observer” who, during “18 years of wandering from Hong Kong to Cairo to Reykjavik,” learned three Western and three Eastern languages.
+This border-crossing existence made him “particularly sensitive to the East-West problem .”
+After fleeing during the Korean War, he lived abroad for more than three decades and described his daily life as a “communication problem.”

 Artistic response to political systems

 Paik's works, such as "Guadalcanal Requiem" (1977/1979) and "Good Morning Mr. Orwell" (1984), clearly demonstrate his political stance.
-The live broadcast of "Good Morning Mr. Orwell" was shown simultaneously in the United States, France, Germany, and South Korea—as a counter to George Orwell's dystopian projections.
+The live broadcast of "Good Morning Mr. Orwell" was shown simultaneously in the USA, France, Germany, and South Korea—as a counterpoint to George Orwell's dystopian visions.
 Paik was convinced that technology and rock music posed the greatest threat to state communism.

 Return to Korea and fear of repression